WICG/navigation-api/README.md

 The app history list for the inner frame looks like:

 ```
-I1. https://example.com/inner-start  (associated to C)
+I1. https://example.com/inner-start  (associated to B and C)
 I2. https://example.com/inner-end    (associated to D)
 ```

 Traversal operates on the joint session history, which means that it's possible to impact other frames.
-Continuing with our previous setup, and assuming the current entry in the joint session history is D, then
+Continuing with our previous setup, and assuming the current entry in the joint session history is D, then:

 - If code in the outer frame calls `appHistory.back()`, this will take us back to O2, and thus take the joint session history back to B. This means the inner frame will be navigated from `/inner-end` to `/inner-start`, changing its current app history entry from I2 to I1.